-a) Purchases of goods and services As at 31 December 2013 2012 US\$000s US\$000s Rent of office space from Oando Logistics and Services 173 Corporate service charge charged by Oando Logistics and Services - 26 Total services from Oando Logistics and Services - 199 Recharge of staff costs from Oando Servco Nigeria Limited - 49 Recharge of general operating costs from Oando Servco Nigeria Limited - 99 Total services from Oando Servco Nigeria Limited - 148 b) Directors' and Key Management Emoluments and Fees December 2013 2012 US\$000s US\$000s Total Executive and Non Executive Directors' emoluments, including pension, fees and termination benefits 484 807 Note the 2012 costs include directors' costs for directors who have since resigned from their positions during 2012. c) Year end balances held with related parties As at 31 December 2013 2012 US\$000s US\$000s Loan balance from OEPL (the loan is repayable on demand and bears interest at 16% p.a.)
-(9,901) (8,717) Amount payable to OEPL in respect of bank charges incurred on the loan receipts (12) (12) Loan balance from Oando Servco Nigeria Limited (the loan is repayable on demand and bears interest at 16% p.a.)
-(2,063) (949) Amount payable to Oando Logistics and Services in respect of Q4 2012 rent invoice - (28) Note OEPL is Oando Exploration and Production Limited d) Equator related costs charged to Oando Servco UK Limited As at 31 December 2013 2012 US\$000s US\$000s Costs absorbed by Oando Servco UK Limited in relation to general operating expenditure (351) -
+As at 31 December a) Purchases of goods and services 2014 2013 US\$000s US\$000s Rent of office space from Oando Logistics and Services Corporate service charge charged by Oando Logistics and Services Total services from Oando Logistics and Services -Recharge of staff costs from Oando Servco Nigeria Limited 450 Recharge of general operating costs from Oando Servco Nigeria Limited Total services from Oando Servco Nigeria Limited 450 b) Directors' and Key Management Emoluments and Fees As at 31 December 2014 2013 US\$000s US\$000s Total Executive and Non Executive Directors' emoluments, including pension, fees and termination benefits 135 484 c) Year end balances held with related parties As at 31 December 2014 2013 US\$000s US\$000s Loan balance from Oando plc (the loan is repayable on demand and bears interest at 16% p.a.)
+(11,086)(9,901)Amount payable to Oando plc in respect of bank charges incurred on the loan receipts (12) (12) Loan balance from Oando Servco Nigeria Limited (the loan is repayable on demand and bears interest at 16% p.a.)
+(5, 205)(2,063)Amount payable to Oando Logistics and Services in respect of Q4 2012 rent invoice d) Equator related costs charged to Oando Servco UK Limited As at 31 December 2014 2013 US\$000s US\$000s Costs absorbed by Oando Servco UK Limited in relation to general operating expenditure (351) (351) Costs absorbed by Oando Servco UK Limited in relation to recharges from Oando Servco Nigeria Limited (427) (546)